 - Stew finishing

 Step 1 – Dumpling creating

 Dumplings are really just thick hunks of noodles.
-I love them because they don’t need to be perfect and they are somewhat indestructible in cooking terms.
+I love making homemade dumplings because they don’t need to be perfect and they are somewhat indestructible in cooking terms.
 You’ll be making a simple dough with flour, baking powder, garlic powder, salt, plant milk and chives.
 That’s it.
-Dumplings don’t require any kneading or time to rise.
+No kneading or time to rise required.
 Just mix all the dry ingredients, add the plant milk and chives and get it into a ball that can be rolled flat without being too sticky.

 The uniqueness of dumplings

 It you are a perfectionist, stash those thoughts before you start cutting the dumplings.
 I refuse to toss any of the dough and so should you.
 This means you might end up with a few scraggly dumplings.
-That’s what makes this dish so fun.
+They're homemade after all, and that’s what makes this dish so much fun.

 Step 2 - Veggie sautéing

-We are loading up with veggies for this one, but when you add them is important.
-Our second stage is simply sautéing the onion, celery and carrots and then adding the garlic and broccoli.
+When I called this vegetable and dumpling stew, I wasn't discounting the veggies by any means.
+We are definitely veg loading for this one, but when you add them is important.
+Thus, our second stage is simply sautéing the onion, celery and carrots and then adding the garlic and broccoli.
 Just enough cooking just to get the broccoli semi-cooked.
 This is the part where you might get creative and add a different veggie or two (thinking cauliflower or even corn).